Go-astronomy logo

 (SCOOT-um)

-The Southern constellation of Scutum, the Shield, is best viewed in Summer during the month of August.
+Scutum is the 84th largest constellation.
 It's brightest star is Alpha Scuti at magnitude 3.85.
 The boundary of the Scutum constellation contains 1 stars that host known exoplanets.

 Red supergiant UY Scuti is the largest known star in the universe at 1,700 times the size of the Sun.